Recherche Bay: French exploration

-British settlement
+British exploration and settlement

+British exploration of the bay started in the early 1800s with whalers frequently using the bay as a temporary refuge.
+The maritime explorer, James Kelly, attempted to land at Recherche Bay in late 1815 but was prevented by a large group of Nuenonne people who threw volleys of stones and spears at them.

+George Augustus Robinson led the first European overland expedition through the region in 1830.

 Being isolated from the main areas of early settlement, exposed to westerly gales, and the terrain and soils of a nature that discouraged European agriculture, Recherche Bay saw only moderate activity following the British settlement of Van Diemen's Land.

 In 1829, Recherche Bay was the site of the Cyprus mutiny, in which the brig Cyprus was seized by convicts being transported from Hobart Town to Macquarie Harbour Penal Station.
 The mutineers marooned officers, soldiers, and convicts who did not join the mutiny, without supplies.
 The mutineers then sailed the Cyprus to Canton, China, where they scuttled her and claimed to be castaways from another vessel.
 On the way, Cyprus visited Japan during the height of the period of severe Japanese restrictions on the entry of foreigners, the first Australian ship to do so.

 During the 1830s and 1840s, the bay was the site of up to five bay whaling stations. it was also a base for pilots guiding ships up the D'Entrecasteaux Channel.
 Whaling ships often sheltered there from wild weather, or to try-out whales.
 Two whalers, the Maria Orr, in 1846, and Offley, in 1880, were wrecked there in gales.
 The main commercial activities in the later 19th century and into the early 20th century were timber-gathering, mostly centred on the township of Leprena and coal mining, the latter mostly based around the township of Catamaran.
 The Catamaran Coal Company employed the former barque James Craig as a coal hulk there.

-Controversy since 2003
+Reservation of the north east peninsula

 In 2003 the private landowners of the D'Entrecasteaux expedition site sought permission to selectively log the area, which was opposed by a large-scale campaign to protect the site from destruction.

 In January 2006 the Tasmanian Land Conservancy (TLC) announced plans to raise a minimum of A$1.3 million to purchase the site from its private owners.
 Dick Smith pledged A$100,000 to the cause, and two weeks later it was announced that over $2 million had been raised to purchase and rehabilitate the site, and that it would be owned by the TLC.

 Part of the bay, being the north east peninsula area comprising 430 ha, was included in the National Heritage List on 7 October 2005.